hamidteimouri/gommon/README.md

 # Gommon (Golang Common)

-Gommon is a golang common package that provides several methods to use in your projects.<br>
+`gommon` is a golang common package that provides several methods to use in your projects.<br>
-Gommon has several sub-package :
+`gommon` has several sub-package :

-- htblockchain
 - htcolog ( colorful console logger )
 - htenvier ( ENV methods )
-- htregex  ( work with regex )

 ### htcolog